cnlog/ImeStudy/FAQ.md

-# FAQ of IME/IMM
+﻿# FAQ of IME/IMM

 ## What is IME?

 IME is Input Method Editor, that is text conversion software for Asian Windows users.
 IME allows the Asian users to input Asian text.

-The Japanese user inputs the Hiragana text into IME (See REF014 and REF015) and converts into Kanji Katakana, or something text by IME.
-Hiragana is a Japanese phonetic character collection.
-The Kanji characters originate on the Chinese characters.

-The Chinese user inputs the Kanji radicals into IME.
-The Kanji radical is a component of the Chinese character (or a Kanji character).

 The body of an IME is a DLL file that is registered as an IME in the operating system.
-An IME can provide the following functions:
+An IME can provide the functions whose names begin with `"Ime"`, and `NotifyIME` function.
+For more details, see IME Hackerz.

-- ImeConfigure function
-- ImeConversionList function
-- ImeDestroy function
-- ImeEnumRegisterWord function
-- ImeEscape function
-- ImeGetImeMenuItems function
-- ImeGetRegisterWordStyle function
-- ImeInquire function
-- ImeProcessKey function
-- ImeRegisterWord function
-- ImeSelect function
-- ImeSetActiveContext function
-- ImeSetCompositionString function
-- ImeToAsciiEx function
-- ImeUnregisterWord function
-- NotifyIME function
+Usually, the IME software has to provide its IME installer to register itself into the system.

+For more details, see IME Hackerz.

 ## What is IMM?

-IMM is Input Method Manager  for Windows, that manages the user input and provides the interface between the user and an IME software.
+IMM is Input Method Manager for Windows, that provides the interface between the user and an IME software.

 ## What is IMM32?

 IMM32 is 32-bit IMM for Windows.
-That is a DLL file that is located in C:\Windows\system32 as the name of "imm32.dll".
+That is a DLL file that is located in `C:\Windows\system32` as the name of "imm32.dll".

-IMM32 provides API functions whose names begin with "Imm".
+IMM32 provides API functions whose names begin with `"Imm"`.
 For more details, see IME Hackerz (REF011 and REF012).

-## How to use IMM32?
+## How to use IMM32 in my program?

 Just include <imm.h> and link to imm32.dll as follows: